cbrisk/ajax-project/README.md

 Live Link: https://cbrisk.github.io/ajax-project/

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

 ## Main Features of this App

 * Users can view quality of life ratings for a couple of preselected cities